Release date: 10 June 2019

 • West Sussex Highways has provided a total of 5.8km of cycle path in the 2018-2019 financial year (exceeding the 5.75km target).

-• You can find maps of on and off-road cycle routes online here online cycling information
+• You can find maps of on and off-road cycle routes on our online cycling information.

 • You can also use our Cycle Journey Planner to find the best way to get around the county, and beyond, on two wheels.
 You can choose a fast route, a quiet route or a balance of both.

-• See walking and cycling strategy for lots more information about the county council’s approach to sustainable transport
+• See our walking and cycling strategy 2016-2026 for lots more information about the county council’s approach to sustainable transport

 Pictured: On Saturday’s blustery start to Bike Week: Ed Clark, cycle training development officer, Deborah Urquhart, Cabinet Member for Environment, Louise Goldsmith, council Leader, and Dean Pocock, Bikeability scheme manager